codesandbox/codesandbox-client/packages/homepage/content/articles/how-we-clone-a-running-vm-in-2-seconds/index.md

 ## Firecracker to the rescue

-Virtual machines… haven't had a great rep. They're often seen as slow, expensive, bloated and outdated.
-And yes, this used to be the case.
-However, VMs still power most of the cloud (yes, even serverless functions!), so many great minds have been working on making VMs more lightweight.
+Virtual machines haven't had a great rep. They're seen as slow, expensive, bloated and outdated.
+And I used to think the same, but a lot has changed over the past few years.
+VMs power most of the cloud (yes, even serverless functions!), so many great minds have been working on making VMs faster and lightweight.
+And well... they've really outdone themselves.

 [Firecracker](https://firecracker-microvm.github.io/) is one of the most exciting recent developments in this field.
 Amazon created Firecracker to power